 Before Famous Funnies most "comic books" were similar to Sunday newspaper comics pages, without the newspaper.
 Some of the early comic books published original material, but most were a repackaging of material previously published by newspapers, and often given away as promotional items.

 It is uncertain as to whether Famous Funnies was sold or given away by Woolworth's, but when the first newsstand issue appeared in July, 1934, the now 68-page comic sold for 10 cents.

 New Fun the Big Comic Magazine (Feb.
 1935), a tabloid-sized glossy comics magazine was published a few years after the introduction of Famous Funnies.
-Unlike its predecessors that often reprinted previously published materials, New Fun the Big Comic Magazine was comprised completely of original material.
+Unlike its predecessors that often reprinted previously published materials from newspapers, New Fun the Big Comic Magazine was comprised completely of original material.

 Initially New Fun the Big Comic Magazine would feature a broad spectrum of genres, but eventually the title was shortened to More Fun Comics and become home to many of National Periodical's superhero characters.
 Among the characters introduced in the pages of New Fun Comics would be Aquaman, Dr. Fate, Green Arrow, the Spectre, and Superboy.

 Action Comics #1 (June, 1938) featured the first appearance of Superman, an alien from the fictitious planet of Krypton, who possessed powers and abilities beyond that of mere mortal men.

 The invention of writer Jerry Siegel and artist Joe Shuster, Superman first appeared in a self-published fanzine Science Fiction #3 (June, 1933) as a bald-headed telepathic villain in a short story titled "The Reign of the Super-Man."